cuprous-au/push-gateway/README.md

 A [Rust-based](https://rust-lang.org/) push acceptor for caching the Prometheus metrics of local processes, and then making them available for scraping downstream.
 A unix domain socket is  available for other processes to stream out Prometheus metrics.
-Their keys are parsed by the push-gateway and retained in a cache, along with a Time To Live (TTL).
+Their keys are parsed by the push-gateway and retained in an LRU cache of a fixed size.
 An http endpoint providing a `/metrics` path is available on a configurable port (`9091`) for downstream scraping.

-By incorporating a TTL on each metric key, if a local process is upgraded and no longer supplies that metric then it will naturally disappear.
-The TTL is one minute by default as it is conventional for metrics to be updated by other processes at least once within 15 seconds.
+By incorporating a fixed size cache for metrics, if a local process is upgraded and no longer supplies that metric then it will naturally disappear.

 The push-gateway is functionally comparable with the [Prometheus Push Gateway](https://github.com/prometheus/pushgateway), but designed for embedded environments like those found in edge computing.
 The size of the cache is fixed to a command-line option.
 By default, the cache will not exceed 10KiB of memory, which enables around 100 labelled metrics to be stored.
-The resident size of the push-gateway is not expected to exceed 2MiB for an ARM 64 bit target.
+The resident size of the push-gateway is not expected to exceed 5MiB for an ARM 64 bit target.

 With the embedded target in mind, you can also be sure that this push-gateway works extremely well anywhere and can be considered a replacement to the Prometheus Push Gateway.
 The impact of doing this means that the